 Forced Proximity

 The meta-trope that contains several others.
 They're stuck together β roommates, snowed in, locked in an elevator, on a long road trip, assigned as partners.
 The setup forces emotional intimacy faster than it would naturally develop.
 Used in almost every contemporary romance subgenre.
-Book that nails it: Beach Read by Emily Henry (next-door neighbours).
+Book that nails it: Beach Read (Amazon) by Emily Henry (next-door neighbours).

 Grumpy Boss / Workplace Romance